BlaineDev/431-2020/quizzes/quiz2/essay_preview.md

 ## The Current Draft

-> Write an essay of 150 to 200 words describing an important thing you learned from David Spiegelhalter's *The Art of Statistics* about doing statistical science well that Dr. Love didn't cover in Classes 1-24.
-If you quote Spiegelhalter, specify the Chapter where your quote is found.
+> Write a clear and well-composed essay of 150 to 200 words describing an important idea from David Spiegelhalter's *The Art of Statistics* about doing statistical science well that Dr. Love didn't cover in Classes 1-24.
+Your essay should state the idea in your own words, and should indicate why you feel it is important.

-> Note 1: The important elements are a clear, well-written essay that discusses something important in Spiegelhalter.

-> Note 2: If Dr. Love actually did discuss your "thing", you'll be eligible for 7 of 8 available points.
-If your essay is unclear, or if you miss the point of what Spiegelhalter is saying, that would have a bigger impact on your score.

-> Note 3: Each Chapter in Spiegelhalter contains a summary of key points from that Chapter.
-Feel free to use these to help spark useful ideas, but do not quote these summaries directly.
+> If you quote Spiegelhalter (and we prefer that you do), specify the Chapter containing your quote.
+If Dr. Love discussed your idea in class, you'll lose 1 of 8 available points.
+If your essay is unclear, or if you miss Spiegelhalter’s point, that will have a bigger impact on your score.
+Each Chapter in Spiegelhalter includes a summary of key points.
+Feel free to use these summaries to help spark ideas, but do not quote the summaries.

+> Use any software you like to produce a Word document or PDF submission.

-> Note 4: These instructions, including the four Notes, are 150 words long.
+> These instructions are 150 words long.